lucidsoftware/sbt-cross/README.md

 A better solution for building multiple Scala versions (cross compiling) in SBT.

----

 ## Purpose

-The results of Scala compilation are not always compatibleScala versions, i.e. binary incompatibility.
+The results of Scala compilation are not always compatible across Scala versions, i.e. binary incompatibility.
 SBT has some built-in features to make working with Scala projects less painful, including `crossScalaVersions`.

 However, cross compiling an SBT project with `crossScalaVersions` is less than ideal:

-1. Performance - each Scala version is handled sequentially (not in parallel)
+1. Performance - Each Scala version is handled sequentially (not in parallel).
-1. Subprojects - Sharing a (classpath) subproject for two versions is tricky
+1. Subprojects - Sharing a (classpath) subproject for two versions is tricky.
-1. Aggregation - Aggregation doesn't take into account `crossScalaVersions` of subprojects
+1. Aggregation - Aggregation doesn't take into account `crossScalaVersions` of subprojects.

 ## Install